Abortion For Teenagers: Reasons, Effects And The Law

 Effects Of Abortion On Teenagers

 The International Federation Of Gynecology And Obstetrics (IFGO) identifies barriers to education access, adverse mental and physical health effects, and social stigma as the unique challenges adolescents may face (12).
-Teenage pregnancy is often not planned, and thus an abortion may come with adverse effects.
+Adolescent or teenage pregnancy is often not planned, and thus an abortion may come with adverse effects.

 1. Social and economic effects